puppetlabs/puppet-docs/source/pe/3.7/install_upgrade_migration_tool.md

 (TODO: Insert differences diagram here)

-## What is the PE Node Classification Data Migration Tool?
+## What is the PE Classification Data Migration Tool?

 The migration tool is a command line tool that provides a smooth path for migrating classification data from PE 3.3 to PE 3.8.
 To migrate your classification data, you need to: